MiiMii1205/kyzenred-gtk/HACKING.md

 If you want to know more about this I recommend you to look at the scripts files.
 They are quite easy to read as long as you're familiar with bash.

+## GTK3
+The GTK3 stylesheet is based on KDE's breeze GTK theme.
+KDE will gracefully override any named GTK3 colors to match your current color scheme so everything should work out of the box.

+If you aren't running KDE then the standard Kyzenred color scheme will be used instead.